 - Write about your first day or your first year in prison.

-- What solitary confinement is like.
-If you are on Death Row, what is it like to live side by side with death?
+- What is solitary confinement like?
+If you are on Death Row, what is it like to live alongside death?

 Prompts About Life Before Prison